Press Relations Article

 Is a Korea-Japan undersea tunnel possible?

-Once opened, it is expected to become a beachhead for the advancement of the Korean and Japanese civilizations into Eurasia.
+Once opened, it is expected to serve as a bridgehead for the Korean-Japanese civilization to advance into Eurasia.

 Monthly Chosun December 2018 issue

-・Japan's Seikan Tunnel and the English Channel Tunnel have already opened...
-"Technical capabilities are sufficient"
+・The Seikan Tunnel and the English Channel Tunnel have already opened in Japan...
+"The technical capabilities are sufficient"

-・At the time of opening, the annual cargo transportation volume was 32.76 million tons, or 6.55 million containers.
+・At the time of opening, the annual cargo transport volume will be 32.76 million tons, or 6.55 million containers.

-・Weaknesses include construction costs of 100 trillion won, high freight costs, and decrease in shipping volume
+・Weaknesses include construction costs of 100 trillion won, high freight rates, and a decrease in shipping volume

 chosen_1128_01

-[Image of completed Korea-Japan submarine tunnel graphic = provided by promotion group]
+[Image of the completed Korea-Japan undersea tunnel - provided by the promotion group]

 chosen_1128_02

-The Korea-Japan Tunnel is a course that connects Busan and Geoje Island in South Korea, via Tsushima, and Karatsu City in Saga Prefecture, Kyushu, Japan.
-The total length is 209-231km (128-145km undersea section).
-It is unique in that it is not a single long tunnel, but rather a ``linking of short tunnels'' that is divided into three sections for each stopover point.
-The detailed route is Plan A, which connects Geoje Island to Tsushima Shimojima and Karatsu City (total length 209 km, undersea section 145 km), Plan B, which goes from Geoje Island to Karatsu City via Tsushima Kamijima (total length 217 km, undersea section 141 km). , Plan C, which connects Busan directly to Karatsu City (total length 231km, undersea section 128km), has been proposed.
+The Korea-Japan Tunnel would connect Busan and Geoje Island in South Korea to Karatsu City in Saga Prefecture, Kyushu, Japan, via Tsushima Island.
+Its total length would be 209-231 km (128-145 km undersea section).
+Rather than a single long tunnel, it would be divided into three sections, each connecting a series of short tunnels.
+Proposed routes include Plan A, which would connect Geoje Island to Karatsu City via Tsushima Shimoshima and Karatsu City (total length 209 km, undersea section 145 km); Plan B, which would connect Geoje Island to Karatsu City via Tsushima Kamishima (total length 217 km, undersea section 141 km); and Plan C, which would connect Busan directly to Karatsu City (total length 231 km, undersea section 128 km).

-Japan was the first to promote the opening of the line.
-After the International Highway Construction Corporation was established in Japan in April 1982, the ``Japan-Korea Tunnel Study Group'' was established in May of the following year, led by Japan's Professor Emeritus of Hokkaido University, Yasuo Sasa.
-In July of the same year, a Japanese promotion team began land and sea surveys in Karatsu City, Iki, and Tsushima in Saga Prefecture, Kyushu, Japan.
+Japan was the first to take the initiative in promoting the opening of the tunnel.
+After the International Highway Construction Agency was established in Japan in April 1982, the Japan-Korea Tunnel Study Group was established in May of the following year, led by Professor Emeritus Yasuo Sasa of Hokkaido University.
+In July of the same year, the Japanese promotion group began land and sea surveys in Karatsu City, Iki Island, and Tsushima Island in Saga Prefecture, Kyushu, Japan.

-In October 1986, pilot (preliminary exploration) tunnel construction, or ``diagonal shaft'' construction, began in Karatsu City.
-Ground, marine and aerial topographical surveys were carried out, along with an environmental dynamics survey along the tunnel section.
-The first phase of construction (slant distance 10 to 210 m) was carried out from October 1986 to September 1987, and the second phase construction (slope distance 210 to 410 m) was carried out from May 1988 to March 1991.
-The third phase of construction (slope distance 410 to 610 m) began in October 2006, and excavation to a depth of 547 m has now been completed.
-In 2014, we carried out diagonal shaft construction in the Are area on the west coast of Tsushima.
-The Japanese promotion team plans to resume construction of the third stage and then proceed with construction of the fourth stage (610 to 810 m), the fifth stage (810 to 1,010 m), and the sixth stage (1,010 to 1,210 m).
-Their goal is to complete all pilot and main construction by 2030.
+Pilot tunnel construction, or "inclined tunnel construction," began in Karatsu City in October 1986.
+Land, marine, and aerial topographical surveys were conducted, along with environmental dynamics surveys along the tunnel section.
+Phase 1 (inclined distance 10-210m) was carried out from October 1986 to September 1987, while Phase 2 (inclined distance 210-410m) was carried out from May 1988 to March 1991.
+Phase 3 (inclined distance 410-610m) began in October 2006 and has now been excavated to a depth of 547m.
+In 2014, inclined tunnel construction was completed in the Are area on Tsushima's west coast.
+The Japanese project team plans to resume Phase 3 construction, followed by Phases 4 (610-810m), 5 (810-1010m), and 6 (1010-1210m).
+Their goal is to complete all pilot and main construction works by 2030.

-In South Korea, the Korea-Japan Tunnel Study Group was established in 1986, and in October 1988, a boring survey was conducted in five areas around Geoje Island.
-In 1990, President Roh Tae-woo proposed a Korea-Japan tunnel in a speech to the Japanese National Assembly, and then Japanese Prime Minister Kaifu spoke in favor of it.
-Nine years later, President Kim Dae-jung brought up the Korea-Japan tunnel project at a Korea-Japan summit meeting, and President Roh Moo-hyun also mentioned the need for the Korea-Japan tunnel in a subsequent meeting with Prime Minister Koizumi.
-In 2008, the Korea-Japan Tunnel Study Group and the Busan Development Research Institute jointly surveyed the route of the Korea-Japan Tunnel (Iki, Tsushima, Japan, etc.).
-That year, Park Sam-gu, chairman of Kumho Asiana Group, also expressed interest in building the Korea-Japan tunnel.
-Recently, on November 14, 2016, the Family Federation for World Peace and Unification held a commemorative event to commemorate the 30th anniversary of the construction of the Korea-Japan Tunnel in Karatsu City, Saga Prefecture, Japan.
+In South Korea, the Korea-Japan Tunnel Study Group was established in 1986 and conducted drilling surveys in five areas around Geoje Island in October 1988.
+In 1990, President Roh Tae-woo proposed the Korea-Japan Tunnel in a speech to the Japanese Diet, and then-Japanese Prime Minister Kaifu expressed his support.
+Nine years later, President Kim Dae-jung brought up the idea of a Korea-Japan Tunnel at the Korea-Japan Summit.
+Subsequently, President Roh Moo-hyun also mentioned the need for a Korea-Japan Tunnel in a meeting with Prime Minister Koizumi.
+In 2008, the Korea-Japan Tunnel Study Group and the Busan Development Institute jointly surveyed the route of a Korea-Japan Tunnel (including Iki and Tsushima in Japan).
+That same year, Park Sam-gu, chairman of the Kumho Asiana Group, also expressed interest in the construction of a Korea-Japan Tunnel.
+Recently, the Family Federation for World Peace and Unification held a commemorative event for the 30th anniversary of the start of construction at the Korea-Japan Tunnel site in Karatsu, Saga Prefecture, Japan, on November 14, 2016.

-"The possibility of earthquakes, flooding, and environmental pollution is small."
+"The possibility of earthquakes, flooding, and environmental contamination is low."

 chosen_1128_03

-Regardless of the construction period, do they have the technical strength to dig a tunnel?
-Engineers from both countries, especially the Japanese side, take the position that there is no problem.
-Japan already has experience in 1964, when it opened the Seikan Undersea Tunnel (a tunnel connecting Japan's Honshu and Hokkaido, with a length of 53.9 km and an undersea section of 23.3 km).
-In 1986, Japanese personnel also participated as technical advisors when construction began on the English Channel Tunnel (a tunnel connecting Folkestone in southern England and Calais in northern France, with a length of 49.94 km and an undersea section of 37.9 km).
-Engineers believe that the maximum depth of water in the Busan Strait (Western Channel of the Korean Strait), Tsushima Strait (Eastern Channel of the Korean Strait), Iki Strait, etc. through which the Korea-Japan Tunnel passes is approximately 230 meters, and that it can be constructed using existing excavation methods.
-I'm taking it.
+Regardless of the construction period, does Japan have the technological capabilities to dig a tunnel?
+Engineers from both countries, especially the Japanese, believe it's not a problem.
+Japan already opened the Seikan Undersea Tunnel in 1964 (a 53.9-km tunnel connecting Honshu and Hokkaido, with a 23.3-km undersea section).
+Japanese personnel also served as technical advisors when construction began on the Channel Tunnel in 1986 (a 49.94-km tunnel connecting Folkestone in southern England and Calais in northern France, with a 37.9-km undersea section).
+Engineers maintain that the water depths of the Busan Strait (western waterway of the Korea Strait), Tsushima Strait (eastern waterway of the Korea Strait), and Iki Strait, through which the Korea-Japan Tunnel would pass, are a maximum of approximately 230 meters, making construction possible using existing excavation methods.

-"Undersea tunnels, whose seismic intensity is reduced to about one-tenth of that on land, are more resistant to earthquakes than expected.
-Also, although this is a large-scale construction project, there is little marine pollution or damage to fisheries.
-Because they are excavated underground, they are The impact will be minimal.
-However, the key point is how to dispose of the enormous amount of leftover soil, waste rock, and wastewater, and we are working hard to secure a site that will make this possible."
+"An undersea tunnel, which reduces seismic intensity to about one-tenth of that on land, is more earthquake-resistant than expected.
+Also, although it is a large-scale construction project, there has been almost no marine pollution or damage to the fishing industry.
+Because it is being dug underground, the impact on land and sea is minimal.
+However, the key point is how to dispose of the enormous amount of surplus soil, waste rock, and wastewater, and we are working hard to secure a location that will make this possible."

-How much will the two countries actually benefit from opening the tunnel?
-According to an explanation from the Japanese promotion team, South Korea will receive an economic ripple effect of 54 trillion won and Japan 88 trillion won.
+How much will both countries gain from the tunnel's opening?
+According to the Japanese promotion team, South Korea will see an economic ripple effect of 54 trillion won and Japan 88 trillion won.
 South Korea will receive 13 trillion won and Japan 18 trillion won from the construction industry alone.
-South Korea will benefit from the development of its tourism industry, reduced logistics costs, the creation of political and economic conditions for unification, and the securing of tunnel construction technology.
-Japan will be able to secure expansion into the continent and expand trade and people-to-people exchanges with North and South Korea, China, and Europe.
+South Korea will gain from the development of its tourism industry, reduced logistics costs, creating political and economic conditions for unification, and securing tunnel construction technology.
+Japan will be able to secure its expansion into the continent and expand trade and people-to-people exchanges with North and South Korea, China, and Europe.

 chosen_1128_04

-Construction site inside the Korea-Japan submarine tunnel inclined shaft in Karatsu City, Saga Prefecture, Japan.
+Construction site inside the inclined shaft of the Korea-Japan Undersea Tunnel in Karatsu City, Saga Prefecture, Japan.

-The third phase of construction (slope distance 410-610m) has been underway since October 2006, and excavation has now been completed to a depth of 547m.
+The third phase of construction (slant distance 410-610m) has been underway since October 2006, and excavation has now been completed up to 547m.

-According to a report in Japan's Nagasaki Shimbun dated July 5, Yoshiyasu Noda, a professor at Seinan Gakuin University, estimated that if the Korea-Japan Tunnel were opened, the annual logistics operating profit excluding passenger demand would be 225.3 billion yen (approximately 225.3 billion yen). estimated to reach 233.7 billion won).
-Assuming that construction begins in 2020 and the line opens in 2030, the annual volume of cargo transported to and from Japan between South Korea, China, and Russia will reach 32.76 million tons.
-6.55 million containers will travel through the Korea-Japan Tunnel.
+According to a July 5th report in Japan's Nagasaki Shimbun, Professor Noda Junyasu of Seinan Gakuin University estimated that if the Korea-Japan Tunnel opens, annual logistics operating profits, excluding passenger demand, could reach 225.3 billion yen (approximately 2.2337 trillion won).
+Assuming construction begins in 2020 and it opens in 2030, the annual cargo transport volume between Japan and South Korea, China, and Russia will reach 32.76 million tons.
+6.55 million containers would travel through the Korea-Japan Tunnel.

-If huge profits are generated, as Professor Noda's analysis suggests, how will the two countries share this?
-Among the various management methods that have been proposed so far, a ``public-private joint corporation'' structure, in which the governments of both countries invest a certain amount of stock and the private sector takes the lead in exercising management rights, is reportedly the most likely.
-The governments of both countries will provide financial support within the scope of the public interest, and the structure of revenue distribution based on the government's contribution will be determined based on consultation between the two countries.
-The private sector investment will be carried out in the form of a ``consortium'' (an association or association for a common purpose, a method in which large and small business entities work together around the main business operator) in which domestic and foreign companies participate.
+If enormous profits are generated as Professor Noda's analysis suggests, how will the two countries share them?
+Of the various management methods that have been proposed to date, a "public-private joint venture" structure in which both governments invest a certain amount of stock and the private sector takes the lead in exercising management rights is reportedly the most likely.
+Both governments would provide financial support within the scope of public interest, and the profit distribution structure in proportion to the government investment would be decided through consultations between the two countries.
+The private investment portion would be carried out in the form of a "consortium" (an association or union for a common purpose, a system in which large and small businesses jointly operate around a main operator) with participation from both domestic and international companies.

 chosen_1128_05